cthogg/gatsby-theme-portfolio-cara/gatsby-theme-portfolio-cara/README.md

 1. (coming soon): Deploy to netlify to see it live!

 ## TODO:

 - put the config file as a theme option
 - Add a license.
--
-- Compare to modern-portfolio to make a template for themes so can easily switch between themes.
+- Compare to modern-portfolio to make a template for themes so can easily switch between themes (probably best to put the questions object in [commander-pages](https://github.com/cthogg/commander-pages) in the theme repo for added extensibility)

 ## With thanks to:
 -  https://github.com/cthogg/gatsby-theme-modern-portfolio for the theme template.
 -  https://github.com/LekoArts/gatsby-starter-portfolio-cara for the starter template.